jubatus/website/source/en/api_graph.rst

  Path-index tree may have a gap between the exact path and the computed path when in a distributed setup.
  See also the description of ``update_index``.

-.. describe:: int update_index(0: string name)
+.. describe:: bool update_index(0: string name)

  Runs mix locally. **Do not use in distributed mode**.

  Some functions like ``centrality`` and ``shortest_path`` uses an index that is updated in the mix operation.
  In a standalone mode, mix is not automatically called thus users must call this API by themselves.

-.. describe:: int clear(0: string name)
+.. describe:: bool clear(0: string name)

  Clears the whole data.